 The City will generate the requisite funds through tightly controlled and well managed operations, interest earnings and capital contributions.
-While the objective will continue to pose a challenging program to deliver year on year, it is considered appropriate, achievable, and financially sustainable.
+Though the Long Term Financial Plan includes a challenging program to deliver year on year, it is considered appropriate, achievable, and financially sustainable.